greg-md/php-orm/README.md

 | Eloquent | ~1.35s | 0.67MB |
 | Doctrine | ~4.20s | 2.20MB |

-> For Greg ORM and Eloquent memory used remains the same even if you create 1 record or 1000.
+> For Greg ORM and Eloquent, memory used remains the same even if you create 1 record or 1000.
-> Doctrine
+> With doctrine, memory used depends on entities count.

 With transactions: